chris-wood/draft-amjad-cfrg-partially-blind-rsa/draft-amjad-cfrg-partially-blind-rsa.md

    with `(n, e)` as `pkM`, M as `msg_prime`, and `S` as `sig`.

 Verification and the message that applications consume therefore depends on which preparation function is used.
-In particular, if the PrepareIdentity function is used, then the application message is `input_msg`.
+In particular, if the Prepare function is used, then the application message is `input_msg`.
 In contrast, if the PrepareRandomize function is used, then the application message is `slice(input_msg, 32, len(input_msg))`, i.e., the prepared message